mindadeepam/obsidian-vault/library/journal/2024-12-21_Action_Items_FR.md

 3. Deep Learning / or something more advanced than (1) and (2)
 4. *whatever the fuck you want* (can be satisying 3 too)
 	 Example:
-	- implement stuff from basics, whatever u want to learn more:
+	- implement stuff from basics, whatever u want to learn more.
 	- wanna know pytorch in and out? write a blog on how it works.
 	- wanna learn RF, learn something till u can blog and provde some value.
 	- wanna know matrix algorithms from scratch? implement numpy or pytorch from scratch.